Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat Toppings?

 The short answer is probably not.
 Onions and garlic—two common pizza toppings—are toxic to cats.
-Pepperoni and sausage are loaded with salt and preservatives.
+Pepperoni and sausage are loaded with fat.
 Of course, with so many pizza toppings to choose from, you should always double-check that each topping is safe for your cat before giving them any.
 It’s generally a good idea to avoid them altogether!

 The 5 Safe Alternatives to Feed Your Cat